thejustinwalsh/react-concurrent-store/README.md

 Ponyfill of experimental React concurrent stores.

-> [!WARNING]
-> **This package uses React internals** that could be removed in any future version at any time.
-Specifically `getCacheForType` and `useCacheRefresh` from React's internal APIs.
-These internals have been available in both React 19.0 and React 19.1 releases, but there is no guarantee they will remain available in future versions.

 _Work In Progress_

 - [x] Update types and add support for stores without a reducer